irinadumitru13/online_js_store/README.md

-Online fashion store - database PostgreSQL, backend NodeJS, frontend React
+Online fashion store - database PostgreSQL, backend NodeJS, frontend React (multipage application - not serverside rendering)

 Personal project.
 It has 3 different interfaces, depending on the role of the user - ADMIN, SUPPORT and CUSTOMER.